-The organising committee is made up of four women and four men with diverse professional interests and experience in mobility, activity, planning, cities, public spaces, the environment, public policy and walking and cycling.
-The committee is gender and social inclusive and promotes social inclusion in all walking and cycling activities.
+The organising committee is made up of people with diverse professional interests and experience in mobility, activity, planning, cities, public spaces, the environment, public policy and walking and cycling.
+The committee promotes social inclusion in all walking and cycling activities.

 Peter was a Program Director in the School of Psychology, Social Work and Social Policy for many years where his interests were in Australian social policy, social research methods and rehabilitation.
 He has been a Principal Policy Officer for SA Health and managed social data for the Department for Environment.
-As an adjunct lecturer with the Gender Consortium at Flinders University Peter has worked on a range of Department of Foreign Affairs and Trade projects in Australian and overseas.
+He has worked for the Gender Consortium at Flinders University on a range of Department of Foreign Affairs and Trade projects in Australian and overseas.

-Peter has been a commuting cyclist since 1975, an enthusiastic bush walker and is a past president of the Bicycle Institute of South Australa.
-He was an invited speaker at Velo City Global 2014, and facilitated a Copenhagen Masterclass in association with the Cycling Embassy of Denmark.
+Peter has been a commuting cyclist since 1975, an enthusiastic bush walker and is a past president of the Bicycle Institute of South Australia.
+He was an invited speaker at Velo-City Global 2014, and facilitated a Copenhagen Masterclass in association with the Cycling Embassy of Denmark.

-Matthew Mayes is a senior program officer with the Department of Planning, Transport and Infrastructure and has been working for nearly a decade on programs targeting increasing cycling, walking and reducing car use and improving road safety for all road users.
-Most recently his work has focussed on working in partnership with primary schools and local councils to improve conditions and encourage children and parents to seek active transport alternatives as part of the trip to and from school.
+Matthew Mayes is a senior program officer with the Department of Planning, Transport and Infrastructure and has been working for more than a decade on programs targeting increasing cycling, walking and reducing car use and improving road safety for all road users.
+Over the last 5 years his work has focussed on working in partnership with primary schools and local councils to improve access and safety for primary aged children and parents seeking active transport alternatives as part of the trip to and from school.

-A keen recreational cross country cyclist, Matt has also worked on programs to encourage cycling for commuting and work travel within state government and the private section.
-Matt presented on small street activation at the 2014 Velo City Conference.
+A keen recreational mountain biker Matt has also worked on programs to encourage cycling for commuting and work travel within state government and the private sector.
+Matt presented on small street activation at the 2014 Velo-City Conference.

 Matthew is the Chair of the Australian Walking and Cycling Conference.

 Jeremy holds a Masters in Urban and Regional Planning and is a long term advocate for everyday bicycle transport, especially the use of cargo and utility bikes.
-He is a long time member of the Bicycle Institute of SA being the former Chair and committee member.
+He is an honorary life member of the Bicycle Institute of SA being the former Chair and long-term committee member.

 Jeremy is the treasurer for the Australian Walking and Cycling Conference and organising committee member.